 – [Pablo] Well, our strategy is the elimination of any poor business performance… Do you have a KPI for this?

-– [Me] If I had more details about the underperformance that you have experienced, I could have found an indicator that would show you the level of the underperformance that you have, but it won’t help you to perform any better.
-In my opinion, what you actually need to do first is to come up with a good strategy.
+– [Alex] If I knew more details about the reasons for the underperformance, I could recommend some good metrics to track, but they won’t help you much.
+In my opinion, the first thing to do is to come up with a good strategy.

 – [Pablo] Isn’t “elimination of the poor performance” a good strategy?

 Designing a Good Strategy

 – [Alex] Well, it is not a strategy.
 “Poor performance” is a very vague definition of the problem that your business has experienced.
 “Elimination of the poor performance” can be a goal, but a strategy is something more complex.

 To define a good strategy, I would suggest the following steps: